Skip to main content

 What is the best time tracking tool for small business?

 The best tool for small business is Clockify.
-This free tool has all the basic time tracking features that you need to get a team in the habit of recording time.
-These include timesheets, an auto timer, a pomodoro timer, and even idle detection and notifications.
+This free tool has all the basic time tracking features you need: timesheets, an auto timer, a pomodoro timer, and even idle detection and notifications.

 The free version of Clockify is available for unlimited users and allows managers to pull basic reports on team activity, billable time, and overall team workload.
 However, if you need to track time only in a team of five or less users, you can consider free plans from many other tools like Toggl Track or Everhour.